Get Addiction Help (888) 804-0917

 While both substances enjoy widespread use, their consumption patterns differ among demographic groups.
 Key trends include:

-• Men consume more alcohol than women across most age groups except the oldest cohorts.
+• Male has a higher prevalence of alcohol use than females in every age bracket except the last one.
 This gender gap is narrower for marijuana.

 In summary, marijuana use remains more an issue among youth populations, while alcohol consumption permeates across all demographics.
 Both substances remain widely used despite their differing legal status.